CPK Insurance

 Both policies include personal property coverage, but the amounts differ significantly.
 Homeowners policies typically provide personal property coverage equal to 50 to 70 percent of the dwelling coverage limit, which can mean $150,000 to $250,000 or more in protection.
 Renters policies usually offer $20,000 to $50,000 in personal property coverage, which is sufficient for most renters' belongings.

 Liability coverage is similar in both policy types, typically starting at $100,000 and available in higher amounts.
-This protects you if someone is injured on your property and you are found responsible, or if you accidentally cause damage to someone else's property.
+This can help protect you if someone is injured on your property and you are found responsible, or if you accidentally cause damage to someone else's property.
 Medical payments coverage is also included in both, typically covering $1,000 to $5,000 in medical expenses for guests injured on your property regardless of fault.

 Cost Comparison